Depositors

 Withdrawals, Redemptions, and Exit Timing

-How to exit the vault: atRISKUSDC cooldown, RISKUSDC redemption checks, and total exit timing.
+How to exit the vault: atRISKUSD cooldown, RISKUSD redemption checks, and total exit timing.

 Exit Path Overview

-Exiting from an atRISKUSDC vault to holding USDC requires an atRISKUSDC withdrawal followed by a RISKUSDC redemption.
-Only the atRISKUSDC withdrawal has a cooldown.
+Exiting from an atRISKUSD vault to holding USDC requires an atRISKUSD withdrawal followed by a RISKUSD redemption.
+Only the atRISKUSD withdrawal has a cooldown.

 | Step | Action | Cooldown | Result |